Halfgods/bhavesh/README.md

-# 🔍 Deepfake Detection API
+# 🔍 Deepfake Detection API through image or Video

 Welcome to our cutting-edge deepfake detection service! 🚀